Frank E. Loy: Nonprofit work

 Following the fall of the Berlin Wall, GMF concentrated the bulk of its resources on promoting democratic institutions (such as an independent press, a functioning legislature, effective political parties, an independent judiciary, a civil society of non-governmental institutions, etc.) in former Soviet-bloc Eastern European countries.

 He served in 1994 as Chair of the Conference of Parties of the Convention on International Trade in Endangered Species (CITIES), in which over 1,000 delegates from more than 120 countries and over 500 observers participated.
 In 1996, Loy was a Visiting Lecturer at the Yale Law School, teaching a course in international environmental law and policy.

-Loy chairs numerous boards of directors of non-profit organizations, particularly in the field of environment, climate change and family planning, including Population Services International (PSI), ecoAmerica, and the Round Table on Environmental Medicine and Health of the National Academy of Medicine.
-He serves on numerous boards he has chaired in the past, including the Environmental Defense Fund (on whose board he has served since 1981), Resources For The Future, and The Washington Ballet.
+Loy has chaired numerous boards of directors of non-profit organizations, particularly in the field of environment, climate change and family planning.
+These boards include Population Services International (PSI), ecoAmerica, Round Table on Environmental Medicine and Health of the National Academy of Medicine, Environmental Defense Fund, Resources For The Future, and The Washington Ballet.